thebengedwards/NeoBot/README.md

 The BOT_TOKEN is what nodejs uses to connect your bot to discord.
 To create a bot token:

-1. Create a new bot application at [https://discord.com/developers/applications](https://discord.com/developers)
+1. Create a new bot application at the [https://discord.com/developers/applications](Discord Developer Portal)
 2. Go to 'Bot' option
 3. Add a new Bot to the app
 4. Click on _'Click to Reveal Token_